TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesIntegrators/InstallTool.rst

     :alt: Screen to change the Install Tool password

 Since TYPO3 v9, the role of system maintainer has been introduced.
-It allows for selected BE users to access the Install Tool components from within the Backend without further security measures.
+It allows for selected BE users to access the Install Tool components from within the backend without further security measures.
 The number of system maintainers should be as small as possible to mitigate the risks of corrupted accounts.